-DPC leases an all-electric refrigeration unit that was designed to meet the needs of the upstream production and midstream segments of the industry.
+DPC leases an all-electric refrigeration unit that was designed to meet the needs of the upstream production and midstream segments of the natural gas industry.
 These units have become very popular due to their ease of operation and installation, high turndown, and low operating costs.
 They have an operating range from 60° to –15 °F.

 The refrigeration process skid consists of a gas-to-gas heat exchanger, a gas-to-chilled water heat exchanger, a two-phase separator, and an electrically pumped methanol distribution and injection system.
 The process skid is simple and very straightforward.
 Pumpers and gaugers find the unit very user-friendly, detracting little time from their routine production duties.

 DPC refrigerates the gas by circulating a chilled water and ethylene glycol mixture.
 The chiller unit controls process temperature by precisely controlling the circulating water temperature.
 Each DPC chilled water unit operates with multiple compressors and a minimum of two isolated refrigeration circuits.
 A PLC controls the starting and loading of the multiple compressors and condenser fans.
 Each compressor loads in either 1/3 increments or by sliding vane or by variable frequency drive.
 The system includes a hot gas bypass, variable speed condenser fans and louvers for winter operation in cold climates.
 At extreme low load conditions, the entire chilled water unit will shut down and then self-start as needed.
 The unit has built-in phase and power outage protection and is set to self-start five minutes after continuous restoration of power after a clean power outage.
 All motor starters are included on the chilled water unit.
 The unit requires a single electric feeder drop with adequate overcurrent protection